top of page

 Epics: a lengthy narrative poem typically about the extraordinary deeds of extraordinary characters

-Narrative: a form of poetry that tells a story, often using voices of narrator and characters; the story is usually written in metered verse
+Narrative: a form of poetry that tells a story, often using the voices of the narrator and characters; the story is usually written in metered verse

 Haiku: a Japanese poem of seventeen syllables, in three lines of five, seven, and five